akashjkhamkar/FamPay-Backend-Intern-Task/Readme.md

 - Mongo express container provides a dashboard to view all the collections.
 - User can sort, query the videos fetched.
+- Visit http://localhost:28081 to view the express dashboard.

 ### Instructions